Agenda, proceedings, mobile app

 - Export individual abstracts to MS-Word or PDF.Functions are provided to style and format the abstracts.Download submitted files (extended abstracts, full-papers, presentations).Filters are provided to select the files to download or export.

 Mobile app / Interactive agenda

-- It is a web app: accessible via the device’s Web browser by means of a short URL, it does not need to be downloaded and installed from an app store.
+- It is a web app: accessible via the Web browser, using a short URL.
+It does not need to be downloaded and installed from an app store.

 - It can be viewed on a desktop computer, a laptop or a handheld device, including smartphones.